-Aside from all the festivities, including an annual Easter egg hunt in the yard (or house, depending on the weather), our dinner on Easter Sunday was a virtual feast.
+There an Easter egg hunt in the yard (or house, depending upon the weather), and our Easter Sunday dinner was a virtual feast.

 The menu had all the traditional holiday favorites: ham, roast pork, or lamb; cheesy potatoes; green beans or peas; definitely carrots; Easter cheese; Easter bread and sweet buns; colored eggs; an Easter pie; cake appropriately decorated for the occasion; pounds of jelly beans in our Easter baskets; and enough chocolate—in the form of rabbits and eggs—to warm the heart of any child or chocolate lover.
 It’s a wonder my mother survived the day with four active youngsters all flying high on sugar.